davidbegin/slack_bomb/README.md

 cd slack_bomb
 ```

-Then update the config/slack_hook.yml to use your actual slack hook.
+Update the config/slack_hook.yml to use your actual slack hook.

+Update config/defaults to your personal preferences.

 ## Usage